 It did not hurt that open office plans cost less money to construct and maintain.

-Some advocates insist that open office provides the best possible space for collective effort and that young workers prefer it.
+Some advocates insist that open offices provide the best possible space for collective effort and that young workers prefer it.
 Others argue that the open office style blocks concentration, reduces productivity, and even harms workers’ mental and physical health.

 Visual Distractions Hurt Concentration . . .

 Nearly three out of every four American offices have low or no partitions separating employee work areas.
-Almost one-third rate visual distractions as a real problem that interferes with productive work.
+Almost one-third rate visual distractions as a real problem that interferes with intensive style tasks.

 Visual distractions can happen anywhere, even in an enclosed office.
 Employees in private spaces, however, have the ability to control their environment and reduce the likelihood of interruption.
 Open offices, especially those without any partitions, leave employees with no ability to control their environment and prevent distraction.
 Any flutter of activity can ruin a person’s concentration.